madisonmina/AutoDetect-Hackathon/README.md

 ## 🧩 How It Works

-### **Team Structure**
+### **Team Formation**

-* Teams of up to 12 students — diverse in background and expertise.
+* Teams of up to 12 students, mixing skills and backgrounds.
-* Xorbix assigns mentors to every team for direct technical and strategic support.
-* Teams choose from multiple AI problem statements across domains.

-### **Mentorship**

-* Continuous access to Xorbix engineers for Q&A, debugging, and brainstorming.
-* Biweekly mentor check-ins from October through December.
-* Guidance focused on practicality, reliability, and innovation.
+* Every team will be paired with a **dedicated Xorbix mentor** based on their project interest.
+* Mentorship includes feedback sessions, code reviews, and strategic direction.

+### **Project Idea Selection (Due October 17th)**

+After the kickoff, teams must select or propose a **general project idea** aligned with the competition’s theme by **Thursday, October 17th, 2025**.

+This helps Xorbix assign the **most appropriate mentor** for your team.
+You don’t need a complete solution yet — just a direction or domain focus.

+Teams can indicate their choice using the **[Project Interest Form](#)** *(link will be provided after kickoff)*.
+Examples include:

+* Predictive systems for manufacturing,
+* Process optimization in healthcare,
+* AI-based fraud or anomaly detection,
+* Or your own creative concept within the given domains.

 ---

 ## ☁️ Databricks Integration

-All Innovation Lab projects will be deployed and scaled using **Databricks**, a unified analytics and machine learning platform trusted by enterprise organizations.
+All Innovation Lab projects will be built and scaled on **Databricks**, the industry-standard platform for collaborative data science and machine learning.

-Participants will receive **Databricks credits** from Xorbix to enable experimentation without infrastructure costs.
-A detailed setup guide will walk you through how to:

-* Launch your **Databricks workspace**.
-* Connect datasets securely and efficiently.
+Teams will gain access to Databricks **after they’ve been assigned a Xorbix mentor**.
+Each mentor will help configure the team’s workspace and ensure smooth onboarding.

+### **Databricks Access Includes:**

+* **Compute credits** provided by Xorbix
-* Run notebooks, manage models, and visualize outputs.
+* Shared team workspace for notebooks, data, and experiments
-* Collaborate with teammates in real time.
+* Cloud-based model training and evaluation tools
+* Real-time dashboards for visualization and performance tracking

 > Databricks empowers teams to move from prototype to production seamlessly — giving participants the same platform used by global AI practitioners.